UnderscoreTech/backend-assessment/README.md

 You are building your own lottery.
 You will build an API that can:
 - allow a user to buy a lottery ticket
-- get the average price paid for a lottery ticket
-- get the number of bought lottery tickets
 - draw a winner
 - validate a ticket
-- list all tickets

 ## Endpoints